Wallace the Brave by Will Henry for September 24, 2022

 8. New badger avatar

-tudza Premium Member over 1 year ago
+tudza Premium Member about 2 years ago

 Every time he uses it makes me wince.